“I wish I didn’t know now what I didn’t know then.”

 But each one of us can.

 Just because they weren’t intentional doesn’t mean they weren’t hurtful.
 Think about it.
-When someone hurts you, does it sting any less knowing it was done unintentionally?
+When someone hurts you, does it sting any less knowing it was done unintentionally.
 Sometimes.
 But not often.
 In fact, we often think to ourselves, well, they should have known— how could they not have known?

 In my opinion, the first step is the most difficult because it requires you to admit you messed up.
 And the mistake you made wasn’t even your fault.
 Well, guess what?
 Nobody cares.
 What they do care about is what you do next.
 People will sometimes forgive you for doing the wrong thing.
-But once you have, they rarely forgive you if you respond by doing nothing.
+But once you have, they rarely forgive you if you respond by doing nothing,

 Bite the bullet.

 Eat your frog.
+Own it.

-You’re going to miss stuff.
+You’re going miss stuff.

 Acknowledge that and move on.
 You can do it.
 Know you are not alone and that people are forgiving.
 And remember the most important person that must forgive you is you.